acme-networks/acme-public-docs/faq/faq_en.md

 - **Important notes**: Users need to ensure their usage behavior complies with relevant platform service terms and local laws and regulations.

 ### 5.10 What Are the Consequences of Violating Usage Regulations?
-Depending on the severity of violations, different levels of penalties will be imposed:
+Depending on the severity of violations, different levels of penalties shall be imposed:
 - **Warning**: For minor violations, such as exceeding reasonable use scope;
 - **Rectification notice**: Requiring users to stop violations within a specified time;
 - **Service suspension**: Temporarily suspending account VPN service functions;
-- **Service termination**: Permanent account termination without refund;
+- **Service termination**: Permanent service termination without refund;
 - **Legal liability**: For serious violations, AcmeVPN reserves the right to pursue legal liability;
-- **Appeal opportunity**: If you believe the penalty is inappropriate, you may appeal through customer support within 30 days after the decision takes effect.
+- **Appeal opportunity**: If you believe the penalty is inappropriate, you may file an appeal through customer support within 30 days after the decision takes effect.

 ### 5.11 How to Resolve iOS Connection Issues?
 If your iOS device cannot connect to AcmeVPN, you can try the following solutions: